FedeMatt/Statistical-Learning-II---exam-project/README.md

 Several moethods are implemented using R.

-The slides of the project's presentation are also attached.
+The slides of the project's presentation are also attached, it was completed on June 6, 2019